Vehicle Security Hints & Tips

 ID Marking & Etching

-Marking your vehicle can be as simple as writing on various parts of the vehicle with an ultra-violet pen, or as sophisticated as covering the vehicle with hundreds of micro dots – each encoded with your identifiable details.
+Marking your vehicle can be as simple as writing on various parts of the vehicle with a ultra-violet pen, or as sophisticated as covering the vehicle with hundreds of micro dots – each encoded with your identifiable details.
 Etching involves ingraining your VIN or registration number into the vehicle’s windows and light covers.
-Whilst they will not prevent your vehicle being stolen they will serve as a minor deterrent.
+Catalytic converters (or ‘Cats’) contain platinum, palladium and rhodium used to accelerate the chemical reactions of converting harmful pollutants into water vapour or less harmful gases.
+Given their composition of precious metals, cats carry a high scrap value and therefore are a target for thieves.
+Whilst they will not prevent your vehicle being stolen, marking and etching you vehicle will serve as a deterrent.
+Many local police forces offer free of charge marking events so enquire with your local constabulary.

 If you’re buying a second hand vehicle, be wary of those that appear to be ‘bargains’.
 Have a good look at the registration documents and always check the vehicle’s history with HPI Group Ltd, Carwatch UK Ltd., the AA or the RAC.